nottsknight/lex-arcana-solo/dramatis-personae.markdown

 ### Urbicius Barbarus

 Urbicius is a quaestor serving in Eboracum.
-His family are Pictish and only gained Roman citizenship; he took the name Barbarus as a way of owning and celebrating his own ancestry.
+His family are Gaelic from north of the Vallum Hadriani and only recently gained Roman citizenship; he took the cognomen Barbarus as a way of owning and celebrating his own ancestry.
 He is generally impatient, but cares deeply about the condition of the natives of the province.